blurgyy/dt/docs/features/04-templating.md

 false`] option in the config file.
 :::

-The [Handlebars crate] also allows syntaxes like looping and conditioning, the [built-in helpers] are understood in `dt-cli`'s templates.
-Please refer to the [Handlebars crate]'s page for syntax guides.
+`dt-cli` also supports basic control flow syntaxes like looping and conditioning, and other helper directives that boosts the productiveness of the templating system.
+Check out the [hands-on guide] if interested!

 <!-- TITLE -->
 [**Examples**]: /config/guide/07-templating